PiotrWald/ComplexForm/README.md

     + User

   5. Tests for served html files
-    - correct status code
+    + correct status code
-    - content on the page
+    + content on the page

   6. Creating controller and view
     - controller with method associated to form
     - view for this method using simple_from and slim

-  7. (Optional) Capybara testing for forms
+  7. Deploy on Heroku

+  8. Setup steps in README